 Best described as a “digital painter,” Jones has created an immense body of work.
-He has become well known for his many layered, psychedelic works and live performances using a custom built digital set up.
-He participated in the Grateful Dead Fare Thee Well Tour and his work has been projected on the Sydney Opera House and the Empire State Building.
-A long time member of the Burning Man community, Android has traveled the world exhibiting his work and has contributed to events on 6 continents.
+He has become well known for his many layered, psychedelic works and live performances using a custom-built digital setup.
+He participated in the Grateful Dead Fare Thee Well Tour, and his work has been projected on the Sydney Opera House and the Empire State Building.
+A long-time member of the Burning Man community, Android has traveled the world exhibiting his work and has contributed to events on six continents.

-At the center of Jones’ work are spirituality and altered states of consciousness.
+Spirituality and altered states of consciousness are at the center of Jones’ work.
 Describing his work as Electro-Mineralism, Jones attributes his ability to create to the wonders of technology, crediting the planet’s resources for advancements in art production.
-Manipulating light and energy, Android Jones captures complex concepts while utilizing his formal background in the arts.
+Android Jones captures complex concepts by manipulating light and energy while utilizing his formal art background.
 Described as a digital alchemist, he is determined to alter the viewer’s perception, pushing the boundaries of the imagination through the use of innovative media forms.

 What is Gen Society?

 Gen Society is an art space blog for visual art and creative writing collaborations, and other randomizations.
 Hosted by writer and musician Lorin Drexler, this online venue is an expressive experience for those interested in the world of the arts.
 It is a literary journey through the hearts and minds of contemporary artists in practice and a reflection of those that have long passed.

 If you’re an artist and would like to submit your work in consideration to collaborate with Gen Society, please click below:

 You must be logged in to post a comment.